-These fine motor activities are provided for the Melissa & Doug blog by Cindy Utzinger, pediatric Occupational Therapist.
+These play-based fine motor activities are provided for the Melissa & Doug blog by Cindy Utzinger, pediatric Occupational Therapist.

 Holding a pencil correctly- why does something that looks so easy seem so hard to teach our kids?
 Using a mature pencil grasp (one that involves just the thumb and index finger or thumb, index, and middle fingers on the pencil) is a hard skill for many kids to grasp (no pun intended!).
 About 50% of 3 years olds can use a mature pencil grip but you really want to see a mature grip begin to emerge by around 4 years old.

 As an Occupational Therapist, this is something I work very hard on this with children in the clinic.
 I want to give you a free OT session today giving you tips on how you can work with your children at home on their pencil grip:

 - In the clinic, I always start with fine motor activities before we ever pick up a pencil.
 I like to use fun activities that engage the child and that require them to use their thumb and index finger (or a pincer grasp).
 I also like the activities to require the child to use both hands working together in a cooperative manner.
 This is important because writing not only involves the hand that is doing the writing, but it also requires the “helper hand” to hold the paper steady.

 Some of my favorite activities for incorporating a pincer grasp and bilateral hand use are Melissa & Doug’s Wooden Stringing Beads, the Lacing Sneaker, Butterfly Peel and Press Sticker by Number, and Lace and Trace Shapes.
 Each of these activities promotes the use of the thumb and index finger working separately from the rest of the fingers and requires the non-dominant hand to act as a “helper hand”.